 7bThe US and some other traditional western allies of Saudi Arabia have been severely embarrassed by the story.
-The European Union condemns the murder and claims for deep investigations on the accident, France in particular, and also Spain asked for transparent investigations and urges to find who is the responsable for it.
-Nobody believes Saudi Arabia version anymore as they first said there was no evidence the murder happened in their embassy, but some days later admitted that the murder happened there.
-This lack of transparency lead the European countries to strengthen the suspects on Saudi Arabia attitude.
-Many western countries also asked for an involvement of the United Nations, including Germany.
+The European Union condemns the murder and calls for a thorough investigation into the accident, France in particular, and also Spain demanded transparent investigations to identify those responsible.
+Nobody believes Saudi Arabia’s version any longer, as they first said there was no evidence the murder happened in their embassy, but some days later admitted that the murder happened there.
+This lack of transparency increased the suspicions of European countries towards the Saudi attitude.
+Many western countries also called for an involvement of the United Nations, including Germany.
 In the United Kingdom, the Labour Party has called on the governing Conservative party to suspend arms sales to the kingdom.
-The only one who seems to trust Saudi Arabia version is Donald Trump, the US president.
+The only one who seems to trust the Saudi version is Donald Trump, the US president.
 He said Saudi Arabia’s explanation for how Khashoggi was killed was credible, even if the event is still unacceptable.
-What is most important, he said he prefers any sanctions against Riyadh not include cancelling the defence deals, that, together with the oil trade, are the closest bond between the countries.
-The USA and Saudi Arabia are long time alleys.
+Most significantly, he said he prefers sanctions against Riyadh that do not include cancelling the defence deals, which, together with the oil trade, are the closest bond between the countries.
+The USA and Saudi Arabia are long time allies.

 7c The US and some other traditional western allies of Saudi Arabia have been severely embarrassed by the story.
 Donald Trump, the president of the United States, defended the Saudi regime from the beginning, declaring himself sure about the innocence of the Saudi government; those declarations have already been contradicted by the Saudi consulate itself.
-France, another strong allied, has strongly convicted the murder, but has taken no action, as many other European countries.
-Uk, for example, convicted the event too, but at the same time declared it will not take any action against the Saudi government.
-It is not willing to face the economic consequences, in fact, as many other states that, for economic and financial reasons, won't take any concrete action.
+France, another strong ally, has strongly condemned the murder, but has taken no action, like many other European countries.
+The UK, for example, condemned the event too, but at the same time declared it will not take any action against the Saudi government.
+It is not willing to face the economic consequences, like many other states.

 8.It remains to be seen how this incident will be resolved.
-What happened the 2nd October 2018 in the Saudi’s consulate in Istanbul is a Dramatic diplomatic case which risks to undermine the situation in an already troubled zone: the Middle East.
-In this region, recent events have seriously and rapidly changed the geopolitic strategies of international and local powers.
-It is also not to exclude a direct American intervention due to its consistent military presence and its relevant import and export interests that could be affected by the issue.
-Even if all the major exponents of the international community have provided their efforts in order to prevent an escalation, it remains difficult to see how this incident will be solved.
-In order to avoid a Middle East’s crisis, it is necessary to find a compromise between Turkey and Saudi Arabia but the situation is still confused and unstable.
-In fact, while from one side, a Turkish official, speaking anonymously and without providing evidence, said Khashoggi was murdered inside the consulate, the Saudi government continue to vehemently deny this theory, continuing to cast shadows about what happened, pulling away the idea of an agreement between the parts.
-Despite Arabian will try to cover up the truth, the International Community will have to encourage an economic and political agreement between the two countries mentioned before in order to preserve the actual "status quo" in this unsteady area.
+What happened on the 2nd October 2018 in the Saudi consulate in Istanbul is a dramatic diplomatic case which risks undermining the situation in an already troubled zone: the Middle East.
+In this region, recent events have seriously and rapidly changed the geopolitical strategies of international and local powers.
+A direct American intervention cannot be excluded, due to its significant military presence and its considerable import and export interests that could be affected by the issue.
+Even if all the major exponents of the international community have worked to prevent an escalation, a solution seems elusive.
+In order to avoid a Middle East crisis, it is necessary to find a compromise between Turkey and Saudi Arabia, but the situation is still confused and unstable.
+In fact, while a Turkish official, speaking anonymously and without providing evidence, has said Khashoggi was murdered inside the consulate, the Saudi government continue to vehemently deny this theory, casting shadows about what happened, marginalising the idea of an agreement between the parts.
+Despite the Saudi attempt to cover up the truth, the international community will have to encourage an economic and political agreement between Turkey and Saudi Arabia in order to preserve the current status quo in this unsteady area.
 In conclusion, this is the only way to preserve this area from future instability.